Search This Blog

 The town stood on the highest spot in Johnson County which isn't saying much.
 Tornadoes for some reason (something to do with angels) avoid the town.
 For years we had no police department.
 When we finally did there were only two officers, Jake Howard, our neighbor, and my stepdad Ralph DeLaune who stuck lights on the family Rambler and patrolled on weekends.
 Mom turned us out on summer mornings, we ran loose in the town and surrounding woods, and we came home when the sun went down, often with a jar full of fireflies to light out way.
 There were no streetlights in town in those days and the streets themselves were all gravel with grader ditches.

 The secret to having a happy childhood in Keene back in my day, I am convinced, was to not care about being one of the popular kids.
 If you didn't care about them, they had no power over you.
 Me, I had no chance to join that august assemblage.
 I was a nerd, skinny with thick glasses and most of the time had white tape across the broken bridge of my specs.
-Teachers set all the honor roll students on the front rows and in my public school days, most of my class of 35-40 kids in 2 grades were either too poor for church school or had been kicked out or were the few isolated Baptists in the public school district.
+Teachers set all the honor roll students on the front rows.
+We acted as a human shield for the teacher, protecting her from the barbarians at the back of the room.
+In my public school days, most of my class of 35-40 kids in 2 grades were either too poor for church school or had been kicked out or were the few isolated Baptists in the public school district.
 Meaner than second skimmings some of them.
 They liked to knock me around for their collective amusement.

 Back in those days, we were apparently more tolerant of delay.
 Virtually everything I ordered from the back of Popular Mechanics, Popular Science and other such magazines, carried a warning label.